Tejas-12413/Tejas-12413/README.md

 👋 Hi there!
 I'm Tejas, an avid tech enthusiast diving deep into the realms of coding and creativity.
 With a passion for crafting digital experiences, I'm always exploring the latest in web development and technology.

-🌱 My interests lie in programming, technology, and the theories of the Big Bang.
+🌱 My interests lie in programming, technology, and anything horror in particular.
 When I'm not absorbed in lines of code, you'll find me out in nature, surrounded by animals (total cat person 🐱).

 ⚡️ Proud Potterhead and anime lover, I enjoy immersing myself in the magical worlds of Hogwarts and the captivating stories of anime.